-4.10.2 Net mass and supplementary quantity
+4.11.2 Net mass and supplementary quantity

-For all goods, quantity is expressed in kilograms.
+Except for a few goods under HS chapter 89 'Ships, boats and floating structures' and the product code 2716 00 00 'Electrical energy', quantity is expressed in kilograms.
 It reflects the net mass, i.e. the weight of the goods without any packaging.